Grumlen/Exercises-HTML-CSS/Dec16/Questionairre.md

 10. What is responsive design?

 Using media queries to automatically adjust a layout based on the size of the screen it is being viewed on.
+Insert the "media="(DIMENSION:Xpx)"" attribute into the link tag to denote when to apply a specific style sheet.

 11. Explain the different CSS units of measurement.